Yes! $5,000,000.00 of insurance is required. Refer to question “What information is required to apply for a permit?”

 Only persons that have been certified by the Explosive Regulatory Division as a fireworks supervisor and have obtained a permit issued from the Chief Fire Official allowing the display.

-“Chief Fire Official” means the Chief of the Amherstburg Fire Department or his/her designate(s).
+“Chief Fire Official” means the Chief of the Amherstburg Fire Department or their designate(s).

 A permit ensures the event will be conducted safely and the people involved are qualified to discharge the pyrotechnic special effects fireworks.